Shreyalanka/Shreyalanka/README.md

 - 👋 Hi, I’m @Shreyalanka
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me ...www.linkedin.com/in/shreya-lanka-1912sh2002